Editor’s Note:

 A book used for set dressing happens to be Michaël Borremans controversial Fire from the Sun, which features gory depictions of young, naked children playing with decapitated hands and viscera.

 How something like this could happen by coincidence in a single photoshoot is baffling.
-And back-to-back with the already disturbing Gift Collection campaign, it isn’t hard to read a message of support for child exploitation in the details provided.
+And back-to-back with the already controversial Gift Collection campaign, it wasn’t hard for even long-time fans to read a message of support for child exploitation in the details provided.

 BALENCIAGA RESPONDS